spollard/josh-works.github.io/_pages/stripe_course.md

 The answer is `longer than I expected`.
 I think it took me over fifteen hours to do what would now take me two hours.

 Let my thirteen hours of extra effort save you a few hours of your own.
-If you're a software developer making $80,000/yr, your being paid about $40/hr.
+If you're a software developer making $80,000/yr, you're effective hourly rate is $40/hr.

 This course will save you at least five of your precious non-work hours, so you can get to building/selling the things you want to build and sell.
-If you value your time at at least $6/hr, this course will be a great investment.
+If you value your time at at least $6/hr, this course will be a good investment.

-### You appreciate low-risk opportunities
+### You want to learn from other's mistakes

+- Did you know that the default HTML/Javascript from Stripe has a formatting error?
+The button won't work until you fix it.
+I'll show you the error.
+- Did you know that the default button formatting (from Stripe) makes it hard to tell that it's a button?
+I'll show you how to fix this with a little HTML and CSS.
+- You want to be confident that what you are building will work; testing in Stripe can be tricky, knowing how to set it all up to let yourself to end-to-end testing of the checkout process (and I'll make sure you don't violate Stripe's Terms of Service along the way!)
+- How to navigate the test modes across products, customers, purchases, and connections to third-party tools?

+I didn't know any of the gotchas and issues that popped up as I made this course.
+I document them all carefully, for your benefit.
+You'll save ten hours, maybe more.

+### You'll get (and learn how to build one, if you want) a self-serve one-click "refund me my money" button.

 At any point in time, between now and forever, you can get a 100%, no-questions-asked, refund.
 I'll even make it automatic, so you don't have to ask.
 You can just click a link and get your money refunded.